 - Periods that are accompanied by pain, cramping, nausea or vomiting

-- Bleeding or spotting that happens between periods, after menopause or following sex
+- Bleeding or spotting that happens between periods,

 Irregular menstruation can be caused by several factors.
 Changes in the levels of estrogen and progesterone can disrupt the normal pattern of the period.
 That’s why girls going through puberty and women approaching menopause commonly have irregular periods.